 Speech-Language Pathologists (SLPs) at the University of Michigan Health System evaluate and treat children and adults who are experiencing difficulty with communication (speech, voice, language, resonance, cognitive-communication or social communication) or specific types of swallowing problems (oral-pharyngeal dysphagia).

-For the past 40 years, Speech-Language Pathology at the UMHS has been a leader in advancing diagnostic and treatment protocols for children and adults experiencing communication and/or swallowing difficulties.
+For the past 43 years, Speech-Language Pathology at the UMHS has been a leader in advancing diagnostic and treatment protocols for children and adults experiencing communication and/or swallowing difficulties.
 Whether participating in NIH grants, teaching courses at local universities and national conferences or evaluating a new treatment method, our certified Speech-Language Pathologists have one central goal: to work closely with patients and families to improve quality of life through enhanced communication and swallowing skills.

 Speech-Language Pathology Mission Statement

 Please contact us at Speech-Pathology@med.umich.edu: we welcome your feedback.